betloreilly/opensearch/opensearch_workshop_final.md

 - Each server handles ~200,000 products
 ```

 **Another example:** A 400 GB index might be too large for any single node in your cluster.
 Split it into 10 shards of 40 GB each, and OpenSearch can distribute those shards across 10 nodes and manage each one individually.
-But splitting the same 400 GB into 1,000 shards would create unnecessary overhead—each tiny shard would waste resources.
+But splitting the same 400 GB into 1,000 shards would create unnecessary overhead; each tiny shard would waste resources.
 The sweet spot is **10-50 GB per shard**.

 ![A cluster containing two indexes and two nodes](shard2.png)
 *Figure: Shards distributed across nodes in a cluster with multiple indexes (Source: OpenSearch Documentation)*